eharuncan/ExampleLeetCodeProblems/README.md

 # LeetCodeProblems
-An Example Console App to Resolve Some Leet Code Problems
+An Example Console App for resolving Leet Code Problems

 which uses Maven and JDK11